 This will download and install the latest version of Impacket.

-Once Impacket is installed, we can begin to use its example scripts to interact with Windows systems.
+Once Impacket is installed, we can use its example scripts to interact with Windows systems.

 Connecting to a Windows share: